 - When performance of the official mission requires that some other means of transportation be used, e.g., a truck to haul equipment.

-- When the requirement results in undue hardship or inconvenience to the traveler.
+- When the requirement results in undue hardship to the traveler.

 - When the ultimate cost to the University is less.
 For example, when two or more employees travel together in the same automobile, the total transportation cost may be less than two tourist-class air fares.
 Other considerations include loss of productive time and increased food and lodging costs.